 How did they get a building permit for that?!

-The white palace has the dubious distinction of being
+The white palace has the dubious distinction of being bombarded by the British in the shortest war in history.

 I spent a couple of hours pleasantly enough wandering around the fort.
 The cashier gave me a couple of post cards in lieu of change.
 There seemed to be a perpetual shortage of small bills, and it wasn't as if I was paying with $100 bills.
 Anyway, it didn't seem to impede commerce too much: one shopkeeper who also didn't have change for a drink I bought let me pay him for it at my leisure a day or two later.